-- Whether the current residence is “detrimental to the child’s physical, mental, or emotional health” to the extent that any harm that may be caused by modifying the residential schedule is outweighed by the advantages to the child that will be derived from the change.
+- Whether the child’s current primary residence is “detrimental to the child’s physical, mental, or emotional health”, and any harm that may be caused by modifying the residential schedule is outweighed by the advantages to the child that will be derived from the change.

-- Whether a parent has willfully abandoned the child for a lengthy period or refuses to perform parental functions.
+- Whether a parent has willfully abandoned the child for a lengthy period over one year or refuses to perform parental functions.

-- Whether it is necessary to prevent the physical, sexual or emotional abuse of the child or where there exists a history of domestic violence.
+- Whether modification it is necessary to prevent the physical, sexual or emotional abuse of the child, or where there exists a history of domestic violence.

 In some cases, a substantial change in circumstances is sufficient on its own to justify an order modifying a parenting plan.
-Provided the proposed adjustments to the parenting plan’s residential provisions (1) are minor, (2) will not change with which parent the child will reside the majority of the time and (3) comply with other provisions relating to the maximum number of full days and overnights in a calendar year, the court may order the modification based solely on evidence of a substantial change in circumstances.
+If the proposed adjustments to the parenting plan’s residential provisions (1) are minor, (2) will not change the custodial parent, and (3) comply with other provisions relating to the maximum number of full days and overnights in a calendar year, the court may order a minor modification based solely on evidence of a substantial change in circumstances.

 As a remedy for parental misconduct

 Washington law authorizes courts to modify parenting plans in situations involving certain types of parental misconduct.
-If a parent is found in contempt of court two or more times in the last three years because he or she did not adhere to the residential schedule, or has been convicted of first or second degree custodial interference, an order modifying a parenting plan in favor of the other parent can be issued.
+If a parent is found in contempt of court two or more times in the last three years because he or she did not adhere to the residential schedule, or has been convicted of first or second degree custodial interference, an order making major modifications to a parenting plan in favor of the other parent can be issued.